joofixd/joofi-osu-skins/README.md

 # my osu! skins (mixed skins and other people's skins. not a single one is my original creation)
 skins that i use frequently and/or like a lot

-# THE SKIN AT THE TOP IS MY MOST USED SKIN, OTHER SKINS I USE VERY OFTEN ARE LABELED APPROPRIATELY.
+# SKINS ARE LABELED ACCORDING TO USAGE, MAIN SKINS AT TOP

 labels are "very often used", "kinda often used", "sometimes used", "rarely used", and "never used"